goonwolf666/LoadingScreensMod/README.md

 https://steamcommunity.com/sharedfiles/filedetails/?id=3742527843

 ## Basic Instructions for creating your own imageset: :satellite:
-1. Install/run DayZ Tools and mount your P drive
+1. Install/run DayZ Tools and mount your P: drive
-2. Download this repo and extract the 'LoadingScreensMod' to P:
+2. Download this repo and extract the 'LoadingScreensMod' folder to P: drive, so you have:
-   - You should have a _P:\LoadingScreensMod\config.cpp_
+   - A _P:\LoadingScreensMod\config.cpp_ file
+   - A _P:\LoadingScreensMod\scripts\3_game\_loadingscreens.c_ file
-   - You should also have _P:\LoadingScreensMod\data_ and _P:\LoadingScreensMod\scripts\3_game_ subfolders
+   - A _P:\LoadingScreensMod\data_ subfolder
 3. Also download:
    - The latest release of [Strykar's Imageset Editor](https://github.com/Strykar86/DayZ-Imageset-Editor/releases/tag/v1.3) to build the imageset
    - (Optional) the latest release of [Tyson's RaG-PBO-Builder](https://github.com/Tyson89/RaG-PBO-Builder) to pack your mod